 Despite the disruptions caused by the coronavirus pandemic including lockdowns, statistics show that in Los Angeles, traffic accident rates did not drop by much.
 In fact, as we emerge from the pandemic, the numbers have just gotten worse.
 Even though the streets were empty due to the pandemic for several months in 2020, data from the Los Angeles Department of Transportation shows that 238 people died in traffic accidents in 2020 compared to 246 in 2019, just a small decrease of 3%.
-And 2021 has been even deadlier.
+This may come as breaking news to some.
+The year 2021 has been even deadlier.

 The trend when it comes to traffic accidents in Los Angeles has been an upward trend.
 Statistics show that in the five-year period between 2016 and 2020, nearly 250 people were killed in car accidents each year on average, which is more than a 30% increase from the previous five years.
 The numbers show that this increase has been fueled by a surge in pedestrian accident death despite Mayor Eric Garcetti’s Vision Zero in 2015, a bold initiative to eliminate all traffic accident deaths by the year 2025.

 The number of casualties was particularly high for pedestrians.
 In 2021, 486 pedestrians were severely injured in collisions, which reflects a 35% increase over 2020.
 Pedestrian fatalities increased by 6% to 128.

 Los Angeles Department of Transportation data show that crashes involving bicyclists that resulted in severe injuries were increasing even before the pandemic began.
 Those numbers rose again in 2021, up 24% through Dec.
 25, 2021, compared to the same period in 2020.
 In 2021,18 bicyclists were killed in Los Angeles, which amounts to an increase of 20%.